 Do you strive to improve yourself or are you stuck stagnating in one spot?

-As I have often mentioned on this blog, one of the best things I have done was to invest in coaching.
-Coaching triggered a new era of self awareness and growth within myself.
-That experience more than anything has improved my life both mentally and emotionally.
+As I have often mentioned, one of the best things I have done for myself was invest in personal coaching.
+Coaching triggered a new era of self-awareness and growth within myself.
+That experience more than anything else has improved my life both mentally and emotionally.

 Do you take the time to look inwards?

 I once had a friend tell me that he never let himself think about his feelings or personal growth.
 He did however constantly think about his career and obsess about how to make money.

 Personally I think he was afraid he might not like what he uncovered if he went digging through his thoughts and feelings.

 This head in the sand approach might work for a while.
 It also might not.
 You may wake up one day and realize you need to take a long hard look at your life and yourself.